Scouting in Wisconsin: Recent history (1950–present)

 The Bay-Lakes Council (#635) was formed in 1973 by a merger of the following councils: Badger (based in Fond du Lac), Waumegesako (based in Manitowoc), Nicolet Area (based in Green Bay), Valley (based in Menasha), Twin Lakes (based in Oshkosh), and Kettle Moraine (based in Sheboygan).
 The Hiawathaland Council joined in 2012.

-Boy Scouts of America in Wisconsin today
+Scouting America (was Boy Scouts of America) in Wisconsin today

-There are seven Boy Scouts of America local councils headquartered in Wisconsin.
+There are seven Scouting America local councils headquartered in Wisconsin.
 Additionally, some adjacent councils in Illinois and Minnesota serve portions of Wisconsin.
 Besides these councils, some out of state councils maintain camp facilities in Wisconsin.

 Bay-Lakes Council

-The Bay-Lakes Council is headquartered in Appleton, Wisconsin, and also serves Scouts in Michigan.
-Bay-Lakes Council #635 was formed on July 1, 1973, and is geographically one of the largest Boy Scout councils in the United States.
+The Bay-Lakes Council is headquartered in Appleton, Wisconsin.
+Bay-Lakes Council #635 was formed on July 1, 1973, and is geographically one of the larger Scouting America councils in the United States.

 Bay-Lakes Council was formed in 1973 by a merger of the following councils: Badger (based in Fond du Lac), Waumegesako (based in Manitowoc), Nicolet Area (based in Green Bay), Valley (based in Menasha), Twin Lakes (based in Oshkosh), and Kettle Moraine (based in Sheboygan).
-The Hiawathaland Council joined in 2012.
+The Hiawathaland Council, in Michigan's UP, joined in 2012 and was transferred as a district to Michigan Crossroads Council in 2025.